 ISP Negotiation Process Overview

-The CSP will need to decide whether to prepare and submit a Proposal or have FedEx Ground make the first Proposal.
+If an ISP decides to engage in full conventional negotiations with FedEx, the ISP will need to decide whether to prepare and submit a Proposal or have FedEx Ground make the first Proposal.
 The Proposal is an initial offer on the key financial, non-financial, and elections of an ISP Agreement and any other terms an ISP candidate wishes to propose.
 The first offer submitted may or may not be the final offer, just as the first counter offer submitted may or may not be a final offer.

 Negotiations will end in one of two ways: